Day 345 · Friday, December 11

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 345, My Portion.
+This is By God's Call — day 345, The Lord Himself Gives.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.